Volkswagen Group: Operations

 Rooted in Europe, the Volkswagen Group operates in 153 countries.
 Volkswagen Passenger Cars is the Group's original marque, and the other major subsidiaries include passenger car marques such as Audi, Bentley, Lamborghini, Porsche, SEAT, and Škoda.
-Volkswagen AG also has operations in commercial vehicles, owning Volkswagen Commercial Vehicles, along with controlling stakes in truck, bus and diesel engine manufacturers Scania AB and MAN SE.
+Volkswagen AG also has operations in commercial vehicles, owning Volkswagen Commercial Vehicles, along with a controlling stake in truck, bus and diesel engine manufacturer Traton.
+In January 2026, the company was reported to be among the top 30 global investors in research and development (R&D) in 2025.

-Subsidiaries and brands

-The Volkswagen Group comprises the following vehicle manufacturers and their corresponding brands:
+Brands

-Here are the brands operated under the Volkswagen Group:
+The following active brands operate under the Volkswagen Group: